Chicago Aurora and Elgin Railroad rolling stock

 The Chicago Aurora and Elgin Railroad (Aurora Elgin and Chicago before 1922) was an electric passenger railroad from Chicago west through its suburbs.
-The western portions were high-speed heavy lines, but access to the downtown area was on an elevated railway (“the Met”), part of Chicago’s “L” system.
+The western portions were high-speed heavy lines, but access to the downtown area was on an elevated railway ("the Met"), part of Chicago's "L" system.
 Because of the electric power and tight loading gauge, the cars were of unusual designs.
-One other area railroad, the “North Shore Line”, also used the “L” to enter Chicago and had similar cars.
+One other area railroad, the "North Shore Line", also used the "L" to enter Chicago and had similar cars.

 History

 For most of its operation the A.E.&C./C.A.&E. was short of equipment.
 On the first day of operation the Niles Car and Manufacturing Company had only delivered six cars of a ten-car order.
 Within days 15 motor cars and 5 trailers from the John Stephenson Company arrived and service could be increased.
 In the next 10 years the AE&C bought two cars from Hicks Locomitive & Car Works, five from G. C. Kuhlman Car Company, and six from the Jewett Car Company.
 The Jewett cars were the last cars bought by the AE&C.

 In 1919 the A.E.&C. was forced into bankruptcy.
 On July 1, 1922 it emerged as the Chicago Aurora and Elgin Railroad and began an improvement program, including new cars.

 By 1922 steel body construction had replaced wood, and different manufacturers were in the field.
 Twenty new cars were bought from the Pullman Company in 1923 and another 15 from the Cincinnati Car Company in 1927.
 In 1940 10 cars were ordered from the St. Louis Car Company, but they were delayed by WWII and were not delivered until 1945.
 They would be the last new cars bought by the railroad.
-In 1937-38 eight secondhand steel cars were bought from the WB&A. Although wood cars were obsolete, the “rush hour” nature of the traffic allowed them to be used until the end of service in 1957, mostly east of Wheaton.
+In 1937–38 eight secondhand steel cars were bought from the WB&A. Although wood cars were obsolete, the "rush hour" nature of the traffic allowed them to be used until the end of service in 1957, mostly east of Wheaton.
 Twelve wood cars were leased from the North Shore Line in 1936 then bought in 1945.

 After passenger service ended in 1957 passenger cars were stored and maintained at the Wheaton yard, in case service could be resumed.
 Freight service continued until 1959, with only locomotives 2001 and 2002 in service.
 The locomotives were stored inside the shop building.
-In 1961 the railroad was formally abandoned and, except for a few preserved cars, all equipment was scrapped at the Wheaton yard between 1961-1963.
+In 1961 the railroad was formally abandoned and, except for a few preserved cars, all equipment was scrapped at the Wheaton yard between 1961 and 1963.
 Useful components were removed, then the cars were burned and the metal left was scrapped.